jchen9314/learn-data-engineering/data-lakehouse/dbx_de_associate_certi_prep.md

       - can process billions of files
       - support near real-time ingestion of millions of files per hour
       - pyspark API
+      - When cloudfiles.schemalocation is used to store the output of the schema inference during the load process, with schema hints you can enforce data types for known columns ahead of time.
+      - Autoloader automatically re-processes data that was not loaded using the checkpoint.

       ```py
       # schemaLocation: store schema inferred by autoloader